shopsys/shopsys/docs/administration/grid-rendering-customization.md

 # Grid Rendering Customization

-Default [Twig](https://twig.symfony.com/) template for rendering of each grid can be found in [`src/Resources/views/Admin/Grid/Grid.html.twig`](https://github.com/shopsys/shopsys/blob/master/packages/framework/src/Resources/views/Admin/Grid/Grid.html.twig).
+Default [Twig](https://twig.symfony.com/) template for rendering each grid can be found in [`src/Resources/views/Admin/Grid/Grid.html.twig`](https://github.com/shopsys/shopsys/blob/master/packages/framework/src/Resources/views/Admin/Grid/Grid.html.twig).
-The template is composed of a set of Twig blocks and you are able to override any of them when there is a need for customization of the default appearance.
+The template is composed of a set of Twig blocks, and you can override any of them when there is a need for customization of the default appearance.

-To customize your grid, you just need to create a new template extending the original one, override appropriate blocks and then set the template as a theme of your grid using `Grid::setTheme` method.
+To customize your grid, you need to create a new template extending the original one, override appropriate blocks, and then set the template as a theme of your grid using `Grid::setTheme` method.

 ## Blocks that are being overridden at most
 - `grid_title_cell_id_<column_id>`